Flutter Entertainment (LON:FLTR) Trading Down 7.9% – Should You Sell?

-Several research analysts have recently commented on FLTR shares.
-Peel Hunt reissued a “hold” rating and issued a £223 price target on shares of Flutter Entertainment in a research report on Thursday, November 13th.
-Deutsche Bank Aktiengesellschaft cut their target price on Flutter Entertainment from £202 to £190 and set a “buy” rating on the stock in a research note on Friday, January 23rd.
-Citigroup decreased their price target on shares of Flutter Entertainment from £254 to £244 and set a “buy” rating for the company in a research report on Friday, November 28th.
-Berenberg Bank lifted their price objective on shares of Flutter Entertainment from £181 to £213 and gave the stock a “buy” rating in a research report on Monday, January 19th.
-Finally, JPMorgan Chase & Co. decreased their target price on shares of Flutter Entertainment from £271 to £253 and set an “overweight” rating for the company in a research report on Tuesday, December 2nd.
-Four analysts have rated the stock with a Buy rating and one has issued a Hold rating to the company.
-According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of £224.60.
+A number of research firms have issued reports on FLTR.
+Peel Hunt reiterated a “hold” rating and issued a £223 price objective on shares of Flutter Entertainment in a report on Thursday, November 13th.
+Deutsche Bank Aktiengesellschaft reduced their target price on shares of Flutter Entertainment from £202 to £190 and set a “buy” rating on the stock in a research report on Friday, January 23rd.
+Berenberg Bank lifted their price target on shares of Flutter Entertainment from £181 to £213 and gave the company a “buy” rating in a research report on Monday, January 19th.
+JPMorgan Chase & Co. dropped their price objective on shares of Flutter Entertainment from £271 to £253 and set an “overweight” rating on the stock in a research note on Tuesday, December 2nd.
+Finally, Citigroup decreased their target price on shares of Flutter Entertainment from £254 to £244 and set a “buy” rating for the company in a research note on Friday, November 28th.
+Four research analysts have rated the stock with a Buy rating and one has issued a Hold rating to the stock.
+According to data from MarketBeat.com, Flutter Entertainment currently has a consensus rating of “Moderate Buy” and an average price target of £224.60.

 Flutter Entertainment is the world’s largest online sports betting and gaming operator with a portfolio of globally recognised brands.